 – FIRE: Flares, fireworks, sparklers, candles, campfires… If it involves a flame it is categorically prohibited.
 There will be a total fire ban both day and night.

 – GAS: Bottles and/or hot cooking equipment, BBQs, camp stoves, lanterns etc.

-– ELECTRONIC DEVICES: Such as soundsystems, drones, generators and lasers.
+– ELECTRONIC DEVICES: Such as sound systems, drones, professional cameras or video cameras, generators and lasers.

 – FURNITURE: Large furniture such as couches or non-collapsible tables.